akc52/HackerYou/fullstack-fall-2018/lessons/week-2/example1/README.md

 ## Introduction to nodejs (as a runtime environment)

 ### Task #1
-> Create a `hello.js` file taht will log out "Hello World!"
+> Create a `hello.js` file that will log out "Hello World!"

 ### Task #2.1
 > Pass a command line arguments to a node program